gravitational/teleport/rfd/0175-spiffe-federation.md

 The `SPIFFEFederation` resource will be accessed via the standard RFD153 gRPC CRUD APIs, and will be guarded by RBAC.
-We will grant the verbs to view, modify and create `SPIFFEFederation` resources to the default `edit` role.
+We will grant the verbs to view, modify and create `SPIFFEFederation` resources to the preset `editor` role.

 For security reasons, we will guard the `status` field of the `SPIFFEFederation` resource from modification by the user.
 This field will be set by the Teleport